 If you’re just starting out, your body weight might be enough to build strength, and even stimulate some growth in your glutes.
 As you get stronger, however, you’ll need to add weight, reps, sets, or a combination of all three to keep your glute muscles growing.

-The general workout prescription is 3–5 sets, 2–3 times a week, stopping each set a rep or two shy of exhaustion.
+The general workout prescription is 3 to 5 sets, 2 to 3 times a week, stopping each set a rep or two shy of exhaustion.
 You should feel your muscles working, and the last few reps should be a challenge, but your form should remain picture-perfect.

 What Muscles Do Squats Work?